-Note: See our previous blog post for a direct comparison of NGINX Plus and AWS Classic Load Balancer, as well as information on using them together.
+- For a direct comparison of NGINX Plus and Classic Load Balancer (formerly Elastic Load Balancer or ELB), as well as information on using them together, see our previous blog post.

-Application Load Balancer (ALB), like Classic Load Balancer, is tightly integrated into AWS.
-Amazon describes it as a Layer 7 load balancer – though it does lack many of the advanced features that cause people to choose a Layer 7 load balancer in the first place.
+ALB, like Classic Load Balancer or NLB, is tightly integrated into AWS.
+Amazon describes it as a Layer 7 load balancer – though it does not provide the full breadth of features, tuning, and direct control that a standalone Layer 7 reverse proxy and load balancer can offer.

 - Support for container‑based applications.
-ALB improves on the existing support for containers hosted on Amazon’s EC2 Container Service.
+ALB improves on the existing support for containers hosted on Amazon’s EC2 Container Service (ECS).

 - More metrics.
-With the (limited) content‑based routing in ALB, you can now collect metrics on a per‑microservice basis.
+You can collect metrics on a per‑microservice basis.

 - WebSocket support.
 ALB supports persistent TCP connections between a client and server.